 This 14-week intensive program includes 10 focused courses and workshops on a variety of essential career topics.
-It is a full-time program, with classes held from 9 a.m. to 3 p.m.
-Monday to Friday.
-The program’s Career Development Theories and Code of Ethics course meets the minimum requirements to become a Certified Career Development Practitioner.
+It is a full-time program, with classes held from 9 a.m. to 3 p.m., Monday to Friday.
+The program’s Career Development Theories and Code of Ethics course may meet the requirements for the designation of Certified Career Development Practitioner.
 Students have the opportunity to complete a three-week practicum placement.

 Graduation from this one-year program provides the full academic component and partial fulfillment of work-experience hours for certification by the Career Development Practitioners’ Certification Board of Ontario.
 The program includes a practicum component in the third semester.
 Courses may be taken in class, online or in a blended format.